I believe the influence of accountants and risk managers on modern bookmaking is sadly hilarious; read on and see whether you agree.

 - The successful gamblers are still winning money;

-- The powerless golf bookmakers copy market prices because they have to, guaranteeing they’ll receive ‘smart money’ on copied prices that are wrong;
+- The powerless bookmakers copy market prices and lines because they have to, guaranteeing they’ll receive anonymous ‘smart money’ on any copied markets that are wrong;

-- The bookmaking companies often don’t know who is actually behind the winning bets and;
+- The bookmaking companies often don’t know who is actually funding winning bets and;

 - It’s all been orchestrated by those dreary accountants or risk managers who think they can engineer a betting business consisting only of losing punters.
 Dream on, dweebs!

-Despite what the number-crunching suits might believe, all the: IP tracking, kyc (know-your-customer) measures, subsersive cookie-placement and so on will not address the ‘incognito gambler’ threat.
+Despite what the number-crunching suits might believe, all the: IP tracking, kyc (know-your-customer), subsersive cookie-placement, bet pattern analysis and so on will not eliminate the ‘incognito gambler’ threat.

-If we project this scenario into the future the grey suits will eventually decide they don’t need golf bookmakers; in fact, many have already.
+If we project this scenario into the future the grey suits will eventually decide they don’t need bookmakers and can cut HR costs; in fact, many have already.
 We know who you are.

-They’ll believe they can just get some software written that routinely steals prices from somewhere; in fact, many have already.
+They believe they can merely get some software written that routinely steals prices and lines from somewhere; in fact, many have already.
 We know who you are.

-This will lead to a reduction in both bookmaker employment and motivation and that’ll lead to more incorrect prices by bookmaking companies.
-And that’ll lead to reduced revenues for those grey colourless suits to contemplate!
+This will lead to a reduction in bookmaker numbers, expertise and motivation and that’ll lead to more incorrect betting markets at bookmaking companies.
+And that’ll lead to reduced revenues for those grey colourless suits to suck on!

 As I said, hilarious!